steffen-roe/Solar-Panel-Monitoring-System-with-AWS/README.md

 - **Purpose**: Periodically scrapes live solar panel data from a specified website and stores it in DynamoDB.
 - **Details**:
   - Extracts key metrics such as time, energy, power, and panel temperature from the website using BeautifulSoup.
-  - Ensures the data is only stored if the scraped time matches the current hour.
+  - Ensures the data is only stored if the scraped time matches the current hour (website occasionally displays wrong timestamps) .
   - Adds an `expireAt` attribute to DynamoDB items to ensure data is automatically deleted after one week.

 #### 2. **Data Archiver Function**